Vincent-lau/pweb/content/posts/fixpoint.md

 And note that \\(\mathit{fix}(f\circ g)=\bigsqcup_n(f\circ g)^n(\bot))\sqsubseteq \bigsqcup_n(f\circ g)^n(f(\bot))) = f(\mathit{fix}(g\circ f))\\)
 since the \\(\bot \sqsubseteq f(\bot)\\) and \\((f\circ g)^n\\) is a continuous function.

 The second subquestion just requires some massage of the form and we should get a similar form to the first one.

+### Remarks

+The above three methods might look rather differnet, but in fact, they are related.
+I think it should always be possible, if we can prove something with one method, then we should be able to do it with other two methods.
+The lfp1+lfp2 method starts from the definition, and uses the properties of lfp.
+Tarski's expansion actually "embeds" the two properties within one representation, i.e. \\(\sqcup_n f^n(\bot)\\).
+Scott induction tries to prove that \\(f\\) preserves some property.
+There is often something special about the property that makes our f preserve it, rather than something special about \\(f\\).
+Often this property has something to do with \\(f\\), since Scott induction's premise is quite weak \\((d\in S\implies f(d)\in S)\\), but there is a lot of freedom in choosing what \\(S\\) is.

 ## Aside: applications of denotational semantics